 Each year Research Infosource designates Research Universities of the Year in three categories.
 These leading institutions stand out on a balanced scorecard of financial input and research publication output and impact indicators.
-This year, five Ontario universities made their mark.
-Kudos go to:
+This year, kudos go to:

 In the Medical/Doctoral category University of Toronto in first place, McGill University in second and University of British Columbia in third.
 University of Waterloo takes first place in the Comprehensive category, followed by University of Guelph in second and University of Victoria in third.
 In the Undergraduate category, Trent University is first, Royal Military College of Canada is second, and University of Northern British Columbia is third.